Geneseo (village), New York

-Geneseo /ˌdʒɛnᵻˈsiːoʊ/ is a village in and the county seat of Livingston County in the Finger Lakes region of New York, United States, south of Rochester.
+Geneseo (/ˌdʒɛnᵻˈsiːoʊ/ jen-i-SEE-oh) is a village in and the county seat of Livingston County in the Finger Lakes region of New York, United States, south of Rochester.
 The English name "Geneseo" is an anglicization of the Seneca name for the earlier Seneca town there, Jo’néhsiyoh, meaning "Good sand there."

 The village of Geneseo lies within the western part of the town of Geneseo at the junction of State Routes 39 and 63 with U.S. Route 20A.
 The village's population was 8,031 at the 2010 census, out of 10,483 in the town.
 The United States Department of the Interior designated part of the village—the Geneseo Historic District—a National Historic Landmark in 1991.

 History

 The town of Geneseo was established in 1789, before the formation of Livingston County.
 Settlement began shortly after James and William Wadsworth arrived in 1790.
 The brothers came to the Genesee Valley from Connecticut as agents of their uncle, Colonel Jeremiah Wadsworth, to care for and sell the land he purchased.
 The Wadsworths were participants in the negotiations of the Treaty of Big Tree between Robert Morris and the Senecas at the site of Geneseo in 1797.

 Geneseo, as well as nearby Mount Morris, were part of the Morris Reserve that Morris held back from his sale of much of western New York to the Holland Land Company.

 The village of Geneseo became the county seat of Livingston County in 1821 and was incorporated in 1832.
 The State Normal School, now SUNY Geneseo, opened in 1871.
 A portion of the village was designated a National Historic Landmark by the United States Department of the Interior in 1991.

 By 1835, the village consisted of 83 families, and the streets were Main, Second, North, South, Center and Temple Hill.
 The village grew steadily, and in the 1850s Elm Street was opened.
 The advent of the State Normal School in 1871 brought a surge of development, and Oak Street opened in the late 1880s.
 The private Temple Hill Academy, part of which still stands on Temple Hill Road, educated Chester A. Arthur among others.

 During the Civil War, Union soldiers trained at Camp Union, located at what is now the corner of Lima Road and Rorbach Lane.
 During World War II, a prisoner-of-war camp was built in Geneseo; it housed mostly Italian soldiers.